Civic Price Tops $0.14 on Major Exchanges (CVC)

-Civic (CVC) traded up 0.3% against the U.S. dollar during the 1 day period ending at 8:00 AM ET on March 10th.
-Civic has a market capitalization of $142.86 million and $17.55 million worth of Civic was traded on exchanges in the last 24 hours.
-Over the last week, Civic has traded up 10% against the U.S. dollar.
-One Civic token can currently be purchased for approximately $0.14 or 0.00000205 BTC on major exchanges.
+Civic (CVC) traded 5.6% lower against the U.S. dollar during the one day period ending at 11:00 AM Eastern on March 16th.
+During the last seven days, Civic has traded down 2.4% against the U.S. dollar.
+One Civic token can currently be bought for approximately $0.14 or 0.00000205 BTC on exchanges.
+Civic has a total market capitalization of $139.86 million and $18.76 million worth of Civic was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.